glacials/splits-io/README.md

 ### First run
 The first time you run Splits I/O with Docker is the best, because you'll have time to get a coffee!
 Yum!
-After the first run, it will be much quicker.
+After the first run, it will be much quicker (on Linux, docker commands may need to be prefixed with sudo).
 ```sh
 docker-compose up
 ```